EVOLVED-5G/marketplace/README.md

 ```
 php artisan storage:link
 ```
-to link the `/public/storage` folder with the `/storage/app/public` directory
+to link the `/public/storage` folder with the `/storage/app/public` director

+5. Create folder /public/assets  and allow the www-data user to create new folders there

 ## Apache configuration example: